DCAN-Labs/hbcd-docs/docs/instruments/pregexp/preghealth/medications.md

   <span class="notification-arrow">▸</span>
 </div>
 <div class="closed-collapsible-content">
-<p>Subject matter experts note that there are potential issues relating to correct coding medication names from RxNORM.
-For instruments utilizing these coding systems, it was at times difficult for the participant to name or HBCD Study team member conducting the survey to find the correct code/name in a databases.</p>
-<p>For Pregnancy Health-Medications, no option for preventive use made it difficult to code aspirin use for preeclampsia.
+<p>There are potential issues relating to correct coding medication names from RxNORM.
+For Pregnancy Health-Medications, no option for preventive use made it difficult to code aspirin use for preeclampsia.
 Aspirin was specifically moved to the prenatal vitamin section a few months into the study.
 Some medications were also coded with dose, but this was not asked and should not be used.</p>
 </div>

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 16px;">